SolidWallOfCode/solidwallofcode.github.io/_sources/notes/hash-table.en.rst.txt

 I find the ease of use argument comes to the same point.
 For proxy allocated objects, for multi-indexing situations, and where the key is naturally embedded in the object, :code:`IntrusiveHashMap` is easier to use.
+I have for decades thought the require separation of key and object in STL containers is a problem to be worked around, not a feature, and that's no small part of why I like :code:`IntrusiveHashMap` better.
 No small part of the recent upgrade was to make the class more STL compliant so that it acts like an STL container, e.g. range :code:`for` loops work as with an STL container.
-I have for decades thought the require separation of key and object in STL containers is a problem to be worked around, not a feature, and that's no small part of why I like :code:`IntrusiveHashMap` better.
 I agree that for cases where the object exists only in the container, the STL containers are the easier to use choice.
+It is also the case that :code:`IntrusiveHashmap` *requires* the key to be in the object.
+This is usually reasonable but can be a problem in some cases.
+Obviously those are ones where an STL container is a better choice.

 Overall, then, for basic hash containers I would have